CharaChorder/docs/docs/CharaChorder Two.rst

 ~~~~~~~~

 Now that you’re familiar with your new CharaChorder device, it’s time to
 use it!
-Head over the the :doc:`training section<Tools>` for instructions
+Head over the :doc:`training section<Tools>` for instructions
 on how to get started with learning your device.
 If you want to just
 jump in without having to read a minute longer, head on over to our
 training website; https://www.iq-eq.io/#/